 - Scientist in the Classroom Program: Request a student, researcher, or professor to visit (physically or virtually) your classroom.
 Our scientists can speak to what to expect at University, the exciting research opportunities available to students, answer questions about their field, or anything else that you can imagine.
 We tailor these visits by working with the teachers, so no two visits are the same.
 Please email Outreach@McDonaldInstitute.ca to arrange a Scientist virtually in your classroom.

-- Classroom Kits (includes slides, activities, teachers guides), in conjunction with Let’s Talk Science:
+These classroom programs includes slides, activities, and teachers guides.
+Some are in collaboration with Let’s Talk Science:

 While we develop our own materials, we would like to recognize the wealth of resources from our partners and other institutes.
 We recommend you check out the following: